 Enjoy the downtime on-site, in serene nature and with modern facilities where you can also enjoy a cooked dinner.
 This ger camp is also 70km from Chinggis Khaan International Airport if you are short on time and want to fit in this experience either side of your trip.
 Magic Rock Tourist Camp, also in Nalayh, also has a similar setup.

-The Terelj Star Resort is set within soft rolling valley hills of the Terelj National Park.
+The Terelj Star Resort is set within the low valley hills of the Terelj National Park.
 A beautiful and peaceful setting from which to explore one of Mongolia’s much-loved nature havens, the campsite includes a restaurant and bar, alongside a garden and terrace if the view from your room isn’t enough.
 Towels are linen are for an extra charge here.

 For a family-run homestay, also listed as a ‘farm stay’ check out the Mongolian Nomadic Family offering.
 Less than 5km from the city centre and 5km from the famous Chinggis Khan Statue this family-run home is great for those who are not travelling far but want to experience the rural life and nomadic traditions.